dr-leo/pandaSDMX/doc/roadmap.rst

 There are some ways this performance could be improved:

-- Create-on-access: don't immediately parse an entire document, but only as requested to construct other objects.
+- Create-on-access (as in v0.9): don't immediately parse an entire document, but only as requested to construct other objects.
   This would make some internals more complex:

   - Observation association with GroupKeys is determined by comparing the Observation key with the GroupKey.